harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 3).md

 #### LOGISTICS

-A better logistics system bring greater efficiency in bringing , storing and distribution of goods

-In context of villages, about 65% of the population of the country lives in villages

-And it mainly comprises of agricultural industry and artisan industry
+A better logistics system bring greater efficiency in bringing , storing and distribution of goods.
+In context of villages, about 65% of the population of the country lives in villages And it mainly comprises of agricultural industry and artisan industry.